SSL.com

 “Why is my SSL certificate revoked?”

-While the revocations may initially appear unwarranted, it is vital to understand that CAs such as SSL.com must often revoke certificates to comply with stringent industry standards.
 Ultimately, this safeguards your business and customers against malicious actors.
-When a certificate is compromised, attackers can issue fake certificates for legitimate websites, exposing vulnerability to various cyber-attacks and data theft.
+When a certificate extends beyond its validity period and becomes compromised, attackers can issue fake certificates for legitimate websites, exposing vulnerability to various cyber-attacks and data theft.

 Why Mass Certificate Revocations Happen